MatthewGasin/NJITACM/README.md

 It can be simple as you need to finish, they just gotta get did.

 Each person who wants to work on the project should make a commit changing this readme down here saying what they want to do:

+    Matt- I'll do whatever other people need help with!